phan28395/DictGenerativeRule/GenerativeRule2.md

 - Culturally neutral: Avoids references that date quickly or exclude users (no celebrity names, brand products, or local events)

 ## 3. Output Format
-- JSON format, construct in a suitable way for database entry to eventually being called by API
+- JSON format, construct in a suitable way for database entry to eventually being called by API by website or App in desktop, mobile.
--
+- Each word in definition should be clickable, construct in away that allow to build that structure later.
+- Some words in definition will have special effect (grey box, italic, etc...) if meaningful to do so.
 ## 4. POS-Specific Guidelines

 ### NOUN